CRU Camps bookings remain open for all upcoming seasons.

 As you may be aware from our previous updates, CRU has been committed to reviewing national and international advice on how to best respond to the COVID-19 pandemic.
 As a result, we cancelled all CRU Camps in the autumn school holidays, and significantly limited the number of camps and camper places for the winter season.
 For spring we were able to run all of our camps at CRU sites, albeit with limited numbers.

 We are well-aware of our obligation to act responsibly, not only complying with all current and future regulations but, additionally, following the best health advice.
 But we are also well-aware of the benefits of the community on a CRU Holiday Camp, and are committed to providing this in the future.
 The community aspect of camp is needed in 2020 perhaps now more than ever!

-The re-opening of schools and the changes in restrictions meant that we were able to run winter camps, albeit on a modified structure, and can plan towards running CRU Holiday Camps in spring.
+The continued easing of restrictions, especially for schools and school-aged children, has meant that we can plan towards running CRU Holiday Camps in summer.
 We will continue to monitor health advice and government guidelines, and are adjusting our programs and procedures in order to provide a safe and valuable CRU Camps experience.
-In broad brush, we will be:
+Based on the current advice and guidelines, our protocols include:

 - Limiting the number of campers so that there are fewer people sharing bedrooms and bathrooms;

 - Maintaining social distancing and density requirements where appropriate;

 - Adopting strict standards relating to hygiene and infection control;